 For that niche it was easy to suggest a piece of great, viral content that would be relevant.
 Employ a free runner to do a guided tour of their condo inside and out.

 It’s very relevant, and also manages to be informative as people would be able to see the condos they might buy.
-Most importantly it will share itself, people will build links to it, and they will become know as those guys who got freerunners to do tours of their condo.
+Most importantly it will share itself, people will build links to it, and they will become know as Condos who had Freerunners offering Tours.
 Local media will love having something to talk about, and if it takes off regional media will pay attention.

 Why So Video Focussed?